-The recent posts about Frances Lear, upon whom the television character Maude was based, got me to thinking: how many feminists have come by their feminism by substituting a vague resentment of all men for a hatred of one?
+The recent posts about Frances Lear, upon whom the television character Maude was based, and Susan Sarandon and her dysfunctional background, got me to thinking: how many feminists have come by their feminism by substituting a vague resentment of all men for a hatred of one?
 How many prominent feminists hated their fathers?
 How many were molested as children?

 So I took a look at the "Early life" section of the Wikipedia bios of some of the other recent prominent feminists.
 What I found was that some had mothers who were crazy.